 Your Expert Partner for Labor Law Compliance & Workforce Solutions

-Every small and middle business may need the assistance of a specialist partner to get the most benefits of the labor law, and avoid violations.
+Every small and middle business may need the assistance of a specialist partner to get the most benefits of the labor law and avoid violations.
 Now SMASCO introduces its new service Rowad, to provide your business with the required workforce, and help you understand the Saudi labor law for expatriates 2021.
-Download Rowad app.
+Download the Rowad app.
 Here

 Sources